-No Activity Sporadic Regional Local Widespread Deaths: 36\ since Sept.
-30, 2018 Regions with Outbreaks: 5 since Sept.
-30, 2018 Elevated Activity Laboratory: 32.7% positive Outpatient ILI: Above expected levels \Influenza-coded deaths from death certificates Click on images and links for more information Key messages: Flu activity is increasing in California.
+No Activity Sporadic Regional Local Widespread Deaths: 52 since Sept.
+30, 2018 Regions with Outbreaks: 8 since Sept.
+30, 2018 Elevated Activity Laboratory: 18.4% positive Outpatient ILI: Above expected levels Hospitalizations: Above expected levels Influenza-coded deaths from death certificates Click on images and links for more information Key messages: Flu is circulating at elevated levels throughout California.
+Influenza A (H1N1)pdm09 has been the most commonly identified flu virus.
+Flu is widespread; it's not too late to vaccinate.
+The best way to avoid the flu is by getting a flu shot.